Make-School-Courses/DevOps-Security/05-sanitization/README.md

 At any point where input is used in code you must clean it up to prevent input from become an exploit.

+## Objectives

+- Review and identify HTML entities, URL Encoding, and CSS Escapes
+- Identify where sanitization should be applied
+- Implement JavaScript bundling for front end
+- Differentiate front end and backend JavaScript

 ## What is sanitization?

 Cleaning up input so that can not be executed as code.